Bay of Brighstone: Discover the Legendary ‘Island of Dinosaurs’ in England

 Photo-wightagents.co.uk

 Brighstone Bay is a bay on the southwest coast of the Isle of Wight.
-It is located to the south and west of the village of Brighstone and that’s it takes its name.
+It is located to the south and west of the village of Brighstone, and that’s where it takes its name.
 It faces southwest towards the English Channel; Brighstone Bay is about 7 km. long and extends from Hanover to Atherfield.

 The Wessex Formation consists of red mudstones with some interbedded sandstones.
 The Wessex Formation is internationally famous for its included saurian remains.
 The Vectis Formation consists of grey mudstones, deposited in shallow water lacustrine to the lagoonal environment, with some evidence of marine influence.